 Whether we look at eastern or western cuisine, chicken-based meals are a crucial part of both.
 Fried or cooked, grilled or baked, chicken is a major part of our diets and has been for a long number of centuries.
 But why is chicken so popular?

 Well, there are numerous reasons for this.
 For one, chicken is easy to come by.
-For many centuries farmers simply held chickens on their farms and they were super easy to take care of, unlike much other, bigger animals.
-Nowadays, vast chicken farms grow millions upon millions of chicken in record times and the meat they give is as nutritious as it comes.
-The price of chicken compared other meats can be several times lower while the nutrients contained within will come out to about the same.
+For many centuries farmers simply held chickens on their farms and they were super easy to take care of, unlike many other, bigger animals.
+Nowadays, vast chicken farms grow millions upon millions of chickens in record times and the meat they give is as nutritious as it comes.
+The price of chicken compared to other meats can be several times lower while the nutrients contained within will come out to about the same.
 What is more, chicken is tasty.
-While many other types of meat require some getting used to, and I have never met a person who liked all meats, like lamb, pork or wild animals, I have scarcely heard of anyone who dislikes chicken.
+While many other types of meat require some getting used to, and I have never met a person who liked all meats, like a lamb, pork, or wild animals, I have scarcely heard of anyone who dislikes chicken.
 Ways of preparing chicken are countless and they mix well with pretty much anything from eggs to potatoes.
-Chicken is used in soups, complex dishes and sandwiches alike.
+Chicken is used in soups, complex dishes, and sandwiches alike.

 How Nutritious Is Chicken Breast

 Chicken breast is one of the most widely used parts of chicken meat.
 While chicken breast is the part of the meat with the least bones and possibly the most delicious one, they are also the most nutritious part of the chicken meat.